rbodarve/YOLOv5s_NSFW_Detection/README.md

 # YOLOv5 Model Conversion for Android Detection of NSFW in Real Time

-A sample Python implementation for training YOLOv5 models and exporting them for Android deployment.
+A sample Jupyter notebook implementation for training YOLOv5 models and exporting them for Android deployment.
 This implementation provides an end-to-end pipeline from dataset preparation to model export, with built-in support for training on custom datasets or using preexisting datasets like COCO128.

 ## Features